HughG/holygradle-plugins/developer-readme.md

 # Documentation
-Documentation was previously in the wiki for this repo but has moved to http://holygradle.bitbucket.org/, using AsciiDoc to allow for richer diagrams, linking, etc.
+Documentation was previously in the wiki for this repo but has moved to http://holygradle.bitbucket.io/, using AsciiDoc to allow for richer diagrams, linking, etc.

 If you're using the Holy Gradle within a company, there may be a custom local build of those web pages available.

-## Installing Cygwin utilities.
+## Installing document generation utilities.

 To install AsciiDoc under Cygwin in Windows, follow these steps.